• Skip to primary navigation

 Pancake Syrup Viscosity Experiment

-I usually do this viscosity experiment using lots of different liquids such as water, oil, ketchup and treacle.
+I usually do this viscosity experiment using different liquids such as water, oil, ketchup and treacle.
 This version is a special syrup filled investigation for pancake day!

 The idea is that you record how long it takes different delicious pancake syrups to flow down a ramp.
 Thicker ( more viscous ) liquids will flow more slowly than thinner ( less viscous ) liquids.